oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 If you are using Thin mode and have defined the node-oracledb specific properties in both the application and in OCI Object Storage, then the values defined in the configuration provider will have the higher precedence.
+If you have defined the ``walletContent`` property in the application and the ``wallet_location`` key in Azure App Configuration, then the value defined in the configuration provider will have the higher precedence.

 If you are using Thick mode and have defined these node-oracledb properties in an ``oraaccess.xml`` file, OCI Object Storage, and the application, then the order